Jacob Jordaens: As the Old Sing, So the Young Pipe

-As the Old Sang, So the Young Pipe (c.1638–1640) is considered a companion to The King Drinks (also called The Feast of the Bean King) (Louvre, Paris).
+As the Old Sang, So the Young Pipe (c.
+1638–1640) is considered a companion to The King Drinks (also called The Feast of the Bean King) (Louvre, Paris).
 Both paintings are of a moralizing nature, have near identical measurements, and related styles.
 As the Old Sang, So the Young Pipe shows three generations of wealthy Antwerp burghers sitting around a table making music.
 Being a popular theme among Jordaens and his clients, several versions of this painting were created.
-In the version shown, Jordaens' father-in-law Adam van Noort is depicted as the old man.
+In the version shown, Jordaens's father-in-law Adam van Noort is depicted as the old man.
 In this popular painting genre, elderly and middle-aged figures are always portrayed singing and creating music, as children "pipe" along.

 The title is based on a popular proverb from the book Spiegel van den Ouden ende Nieuwen Tijdt, an Emblem book by Jacob Cats published in 1632.
 The Dutch proverb is Zo de ouden zongen, zo piepen de jongen, referring to the habit of birds to echo the pipe, or peeping chirp of their parents.
 Cats, a Calvinist, translated the proverb into a moralizing message; parents must be mindful of their actions and words, because children will copy their elders.
 The Dutch word for peep is just as in English, very close to the word pipe, and in this version, the bagpipe and flute pipe are used, but in some versions, the children are portrayed smoking a pipe, which even in those days was considered unhealthy for children.

 Jan Steen also used a bagpipe and flute in his paintings on the same subject from around 1668 and 1670, even depicting the poem by Cats in the former of the two scenes.
 In his paintings however, Jordaens conveys this moralizing message as well as the idea that younger generations succeed their elders.
 The owl, considered the bird of the night, perched on the older woman's wicker chair, serves as a memento mori, a reminder of mortality.

 Prometheus

-Jordaens' 1640 painting Prometheus (depiction of the mythological tale of the titan Prometheus who had his liver pecked out by an eagle each day only to regenerate and begin the cycle anew the next day.
+Jordaens's 1640 painting Prometheus (depiction of the mythological tale of the titan Prometheus who had his liver pecked out by an eagle each day only to regenerate and begin the cycle anew the next day.
 Prometheus was punished for his audacity by Zeus for having given fire to man, not just in its physical form, but also in the fire of reason, which can be related to man's creativity in arts and sciences.
-Jordaens' depiction is very much likened to Rubens' Prometheus Bound.
-Jordaens' positioning of the eagle, the backwards, heroically nude bloodshot-eyed Prometheus as well as the depiction of the punishment and pain through spastic twisting and contorted movements, are also common themes in Rubens' version.
+Jordaens's depiction is very much likened to Rubens's Prometheus Bound.
+Jordaens's positioning of the eagle, the backwards, heroically nude bloodshot-eyed Prometheus as well as the depiction of the punishment and pain through spastic twisting and contorted movements, are also common themes in Rubens's version.